 Matt Andersen has been enthralling audiences with his one-of-a-kind performance in North America, Europe and Australia for years.
-Earlier this fall, the award-winning artist once again decamped from his New Brunswick home – this time to record his upcoming album.
+In the fall of 2015, the award-winning artist once again decamped from his New Brunswick home – this time to record his upcoming album.
 Produced in New York with Commissioner Gordon (Joss Stone, Amy Winehouse, KRSOne), Honest Man follows up the JUNO Award nominated Weightless and sees the songwriter pushing himself into new territory.
 Blessed with a rich gospel soul voice and armed with a new set of songs, Matt Andersen found a perfect partner in crime with Commissioner Gordon.

 “Gordon has worked with so many different people, like Santana and Quincy Jones, on so many historic albums,” says Andersen.
 “He has such a great approach and was able to tie-in so many new ideas to what I’ve done in the past without losing touch with my sound.”